jacquelinelala/GFN/README.md

 ![Archi](http://xinyizhang.tech/content/images/2018/09/gated-fusion-network.png)
 ![heatmap](http://xinyizhang.tech/content/images/2018/07/2-1.png)
 ## Inproved training process
-In order to obtain a more stable training process, now we adopt a three-step training strategy, which differs from our paper and improves PSNR from 27.74dB to 27.81dB on GOPRO 4x dataset.
+In order to obtain a more stable training process, now we adopt a three-step training strategy, which differs from our paper and improves PSNR from 27.74dB to 27.81dB on LR-GOPRO 4x dataset.

 | Model | GOPRO 4x PSNR(dB) | Time(s) |
 |  :-----  |  :-----:  | :-----:  |